tomelam/learn-dojo-custom-elements/README.md

 });
 ```

+## Second example - check the configuration

-## Configure the building of the widget as a custom element
+Check the configuration file to be sure it is set up for building the widget

-The file `.dojorc` was created and put into the current directory.
-Its content is
+as a custom element.
+It should contain the stanza
 ```
-{
 "build-widget": {
     "prefix": "ref",
     "widgets": ["src/widgets/Hero"]
-    }
 }
 ```